-Motivated by this result, accumulator-aware QAT methods avoid overflow by constraining the $\ell_1$-norm of weights during training to ultimately restrict the range of dot product outputs during inference~\cite{colbert2023a2q, colbert2024a2q+}.
-These approaches rely on weight normalization-based quantizers infused with strict accumulator-aware learning constraints.
-Although these approaches have yielded promising results in low-precision accumulation scenarios, the scope of their success is limited to the QAT setting~\cite{colbert2023a2q, colbert2024a2q+}.
-However, from this family of QAT methods, one can apply the Euclidean projection-based initialization strategy (EP-init) to the PTQ setting without modification as proposed in~\cite{colbert2024a2q+}.
-However, we find that EP-init has two shortcomings in the PTQ setting: (1) it universally relies on the round-to-zero rounding function to ensure that $\vert Q(w_i) \vert \leq \vert w_i \vert$ for all $i$~\cite{colbert2023a2q, colbert2024a2q+}; and (2) it is a vector-wise projection operation that is not amenable to error correction (see Appendix~\ref{appendix:ablations}).
-We address both of these shortcomings in this work.
+Motivated by this result, accumulator-aware QAT methods avoid overflow by constraining the $\ell_1$-norm of weights during training to ultimately restrict the range of dot product outputs during inference.
+Although these approaches have yielded promising results, their scope is limited to the QAT setting~\citep{colbert2023a2q, colbert2024a2q+}.
+To the best of our knowledge, ours marks the first formal study of accumulator-aware PTQ, and the first solution to scale to modern LLMs.